 We have also initiated research work of relevance and value to the development sector more broadly, including research into National Lotteries funding practices, non-profit governance and assessing the size and interest of corporate funding for addressing LGBTI issues and causes.
-Inyathelo is currently researching the size and scope of private philanthropy in South Africa and broader funding streams into civil society.
+Inyathelo conducted research into the size and scope of private philanthropy in South Africa and broader funding streams into civil society.
 Click here to download some of our research reports.

 © Inyathelo | The South African Institute for Advancement.
 All rights reserved.